A Pipeline Built With Purpose

 Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving KRYSTEXXA (MIRROR Randomized Controlled Trial [RCT]): A randomized, double-blind, placebo-controlled efficacy and safety trial for methotrexate co-administered with KRYSTEXXA to evaluate the impact of methotrexate weekly starting one month prior to dosing with KRYSTEXXA and then through Month 6 of treatment with KRYSTEXXA.
 The trial has completed enrollment.

 Prospective Study of Pegloticase in Transplant Patients (PROTECT): A multicenter, open-label trial which will evaluate the efficacy and safety of KRYSTEXXA among adults with uncontrolled gout who have received a kidney transplant.
-More than 75 percent enrollment has been achieved and complete enrollment is expected by the end of 2020.
+The trial has completed enrollment.

 Next-Gen Uncontrolled Gout